rebsonoliveira/sql-server/samples/features/machine-learning-services/python/getting-started/bike-sharing prediction/README.md

 ## About this sample

-This sample consist of a  binary classifier that predict if a bike station is empty or not.
+This sample consist of a  binary classifier that predict whether a particular bike station is empty or not.